Askaniy/TrueColorTools/ReadMe.md

 ### Spectra database structure
 Data listed in JSON5 files can be of two types: reference and photometric.
 There are no restrictions on their order and relative position at all (data block and its reference block can be in different files), but it is usually convenient to list the sources at the beginning of the file, then the spectra.

 The brightness scale is not strictly tied to physical quantities.
 Using the `albedo` key, you can indicate that the appropriate spectrum is scaled and the brightness in the range 0 to 1 should be treated as reflectance.
 The scaling task can be left to the program by specifying a wavelength or filter for which the albedo is known.
-Optional internal standard is flux spectral density measured in W / (m² nm).
+Optional internal standard is irradiance spectral density measured in W / (m² nm).

 For the visible range, there are two main types of albedo: geometric and spherical.
 Geometric albedo is coefficient of reflected light at the zero phase angle (for simplicity, normal albedo is now not distinguished from geometric albedo).
 It is usually brighter than the spherical albedo, the ratio of all incident light to all reflected light.
 If one is not specified in the database or can't be calculated from the phase function, TCT uses a theoretical model to convert one to the other for the appropriate brightness display mode.
 If no albedo is specified, the object will not be displayed in albedo modes (exception for the `star` tag).
 The `albedo` parameter indicates both albedos at once, but it is not recommended.